-This post provides several fun ideas for things you can do in Prague throughout the month of June in 2022.
-We include a variety of family-friendly, free and nighttime activities.
+This post provides several fun ideas for things you can do in Prague throughout the month of June, updated for 2023.
+We include a variety of family-friendly, free, and nighttime activities.

 For more activities and events, see our master post of things to do in Prague.

 The following list will include quite a few activity ideas for anyone spending time in Prague during the month of June, including concerts, festivities, tours, historic locations you may want to visit, and more.

 If you’re looking for even more ideas, make sure to check the following posts as well:

 Be sure to also check out our post on the weather in Prague in June.

 1. Attend a Concert